Erkanele/RockPaperScissors-Game/erik/README.md

 1. TestingWebbApplicationTests: Testing if application context can start.
-2. SmokeTest: Simple smoke tests to
+2. SmokeTest: Simple smoke tests to verify functionality of GameController Class